MrKiven/ECache/README.rst

     db = SQLAlchemy(app)

     class User(db.Model, CacheableMixin):
-        """Default backend is redis and expiration time si 1 hour, default region name is `default`, you can override this:
+        """Default backend is redis and expiration time is 1 hour, default region name is `default`, you can override this:

             cache_regions = your_regions